-A money blurt is the strategy of using a politician’s controversial statements to attract a large number of campaign donors.
+A “money blurt” is the strategy of using a politician’s controversial statements to attract a large number of campaign donors.

-The money blurt is a close cousin to a technique called the ‘money bomb,’ in which a campaign or its supporters designate a specific day or time period to raise a vast amount of cash and generate publicity.”
+The money blurt is a close cousin to a technique called the ‘money bomb,’ in which a campaign or its supporters designate a specific day or time period to raise a vast amount of cash and generate publicity.